altjerry0/BoTC-Track/README.md

 This system allows the extension to gather data that is not available through standard HTTP APIs, providing insights into active game sessions and player interactions.

+## How it Works (Simplified)

+1.  **Content Script (Injection)**: `content_script.js` injects `content_main.js` into the page's main JavaScript environment.
+2.  **Content Script (Main Logic)**: `content_main.js` sets up the WebSocket proxy and listens for messages.
+3.  **Message Processing**: When a message is received, it's processed (basic parsing for Socket.IO style messages), scanned for potential user IDs (looking for `id`/`userId` keys or direct numeric strings in arrays), and then sent via `window.postMessage` back to `content_script.js`.
+    *   If new user IDs are found, `content_main.js` also attempts to fetch their usernames from the `botc.app` backend API.
+It requests the necessary auth token from the background script via `content_script.js`.
+    *   Recent refinements (v3.1-v3.6) focus on ensuring message handlers are called correctly, improving user ID extraction, and implementing username enrichment with authentication via extension messaging.
+4.  **Content Script (Relay)**: `content_script.js` listens for messages from `content_main.js` (via `window.addEventListener('message', ...)`).
+It relays WebSocket data to `background.js` and also relays auth token requests from `content_main.js` to `background.js` and the responses back.
+5.  **Background Script (`src/background.js`)**: Listens for messages from the content script.
+It processes WebSocket data and also handles `GET_AUTH_TOKEN` requests by retrieving the token from `chrome.storage.local` and sending it back.

+## Configuration

+*   The extension now centrally manages the authentication token, typically in `background.js` using `chrome.storage.local`.
+The mechanism for initially obtaining and storing this token in `background.js` (e.g., by sniffing network requests) is presumed to be in place.

+## Known Issues / Future Work

+*   **Unique Session Tracking**: The display or calculation of a player's unique session count might need review for accuracy under all conditions.
+*   **Data Sync on Multiple Devices**: Data is stored locally per browser.
+There's no automatic sync between different Chrome instances/profiles.
+*   **WebSocket Interception**: Ongoing debugging and refinement to ensure stable and reliable data capture without interfering with the game's normal operations.

 ## Developer Setup / Loading from Source

 These instructions are for developers or users who want to load the extension directly from the source code.